openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Crypto Suites {#crypto-suites}

-Issuers, Verifiers, and Wallets MUST, at a minimum, support ECDSA with P-256 and SHA-256 (JOSE algorithm identifier `ES256`; COSE algorithm identifier `-7`, as applicable) for the following purposes:
+Issuers, Verifiers, and Wallets MUST, at a minimum, support ECDSA with P-256 and SHA-256 (JOSE algorithm identifier `ES256`; COSE algorithm identifier `-7`, as applicable) for the purpose of validating the following:

 - Issuers
-  - validating Wallet Attestations (including PoP) when Annex E of [@!OIDF.OID4VCI] is used;
+  - Wallet Attestations (including PoP) when Annex E of [@!OIDF.OID4VCI] is used;
-  - validating Key Attestations when Annex D of [@!OIDF.OID4VCI] is used.
+  - Key Attestations when Annex D of [@!OIDF.OID4VCI] is used.
 - Verifiers
-  - validating the signature of the Verifiable Presentation, e.g., KB-JWT of an SD-JWT VC, or `deviceSignature` CBOR structure in case of ISO mdocs.
+  - the signature of the Verifiable Presentation, e.g., KB-JWT of an SD-JWT VC, or `deviceSignature` CBOR structure in case of ISO mdocs.
 Verifiers are assumed to determine in advance the cryptographic suites supported by the ecosystem, e.g. mDL Issuers/Verifiers implementing ISO mdocs.
-  - validating the status information of the Verifiable Credential or Wallet Attestation.
+  - the status information of the Verifiable Credential or Wallet Attestation.
 - Wallets
-  - validating signed presentation requests.
+  - signed presentation requests.
-  - validating signed Issuer metadata.
+  - signed Issuer metadata.

 Ecosystem-specific profiles MAY mandate additional cryptographic suites.